Brid’s bumper summer - thanks to birds, bikes, Brexit and bands

-You’ll find no vacancies signs at every Bridlington hotel and guest house this weekend – the icing on the cake after a brilliant summer for tourism.
+You’ll find no vacancies signs at every Bridlington hotel and guest house next weekend – the icing on the cake after a brilliant summer for tourism.

 The popular annual scooter weekend is a sell-out, with dozens of people on a waiting list for accommodation.